Pinterest is truly a game-changer for bloggers and biz owners.

 The wonderful thing about Pinterest is that it’s a visual search engine, so virtually any niche or business can benefit from it.

-If you haven’t read my first post on Pinterest, you should head on over here first.
-It’s more of a beginner’s guide to Pinterest, but there are some genius tips in there that beginners and experienced bloggers can benefit from.
+If you haven’t read my first post on Pinterest, you should head on over there first.
+It’s more of a beginner’s guide to Pinterest that covers all the basics.
+And shows you how to set everything up.